stackbit-projects/antares-consulting-adda0/content/pages/index.md

     background_color: secondary
   - type: features_section
     features:
+      - title: >-
-      - title: “Antares Consultants are experts in their fields. ”
+          “Antares Consultants are experts in their fields.
+They've brought tremendous benefit to our health-tech startup team and we are looking forward to our next engagement with them.”
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines